Taro-Hayashi/KillerWhale/rightside/3_SIDE_TRACKBALL.md

 Attach MX switches to the switch plate, and insert them in the MX sockets.
 ![](../img/trackball/IMG_5193.jpg)

 Confirm that everything is working by connecting the unit to a computer with a USB cable.
-Note that the LEDs will not work until the top and additional unit are completed.
+Note that the LEDs will not work until the TOP and ADD units are completed.
-If the keys and ball are working, proceed with the top unit assembly (trackball speed and direction can be adjusted later).
+If the keys and ball are working, proceed with the TOP unit assembly (trackball speed and direction can be adjusted later).

 There are two types of top unit: the one included in the package, and a top unit with wheels sold separately.